-A recent article in the Huffington Post featured Dr Rachel Gawley as part of a series on female entrepreneurs.
-A self-confessed tech geek, Dr Gawley has been heralded one of Innovate UK’s Women in Innovation for her pioneering healthcare app AppAttic.
+A recent article in the Huffington Post featured Dr. Rachel Gawley as part of a series on female entrepreneurs.
+A confessed tech geek, Dr. Gawley has been heralded one of Innovate UK’s Women in Innovation for her pioneering healthcare app AppAttic.

 Evolution of the clinical trials design process

-AppAttic was developed out of frustration with traditionally-designed and implemented randomised controlled clinical trial services.
-Designed by a small group of researchers and conducted according to a protocol set solely from a ‘top down’ perspective with little initial patient input or consultation, randomised controlled trials (RCTs) can become a bureaucratic nightmare.
+AppAttic was developed out of frustration with traditionally designed and implemented randomized controlled clinical trial services.
+Designed by a small group of researchers and conducted according to a protocol set solely from a ‘top-down perspective with little initial patient input or consultation, randomized controlled trials (RCTs) can become a bureaucratic nightmare.
 Recruitment and retention of patients can be disastrous and funding can be scarce.
 Resources are stretched and, as a result, it can take much longer than necessary to get effective new treatments to market.

 Too many cooks?

-Far from causing confusion, it is thought that this integrative approach will tap into the day-to-day concerns of patients that ultimately interfere with the implementation of traditionally-designed trials.
-Anticipating problems such as this makes trials more thorough and realistic in their scope; in addition, utilising patient expertise right from the beginning often forestalls problems developing at a later stage.
+Far from confusing, it is thought that this integrative approach will tap into the day-to-day concerns of patients that ultimately interfere with the implementation of traditionally-designed trials.
+Anticipating problems such as this makes trials more thorough and realistic in their scope; in addition, utilizing patient expertise right from the beginning often forestalls problems developing at a later stage.